exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 `private` get accessor. - Approved with comment.

-7. If `WeighingMachine.TareAdjustment` is an auto-implemented property but the get accessor is `public` then the following comment should be made:
+7. If `WeighingMachine.TareAdjustment` is an auto-implemented property but the get accessor is non-private then the following comment should be made:
 "A non-private set accessor is not appropriate for `WeighingMachine.TareAdjustment` as the instructions stipulate that the value must not be available outside the class". - Disapproved.